DataDog/documentation/content/en/agent/logs/log-transport.md

 {{% /tab %}}
 {{< /tabs >}}

-Note: Setting up a [SOCKS5 proxy][4] server will also enforce TCP transport because socks5 proxies are not yet supported in HTTPS with compression.
+**Note**: Setting up a [SOCKS5 proxy][4] server enforces TCP transport because socks5 proxies are not yet supported in HTTPS with compression.

 ## HTTPS Transport